 - ‘Religious’ meaning in ‘non-religious’ action

-This conference is open to all, but preference for presentation spaces will be given to students (undergraduate and postgraduate), early career academics, under-employed / precariously employed academics, independent scholars and scholars from under-represented groups within academia.
-It is not anticipated that these will be final papers, rather the purpose of the conference is to provide you with a secure and safe space to explore your ideas, gain guidance, suggestions and scaffolding to continue working on your paper from experienced Implicit Religion scholars.
+This online conference is open to all, but preference for presentation spaces will be given to students (undergraduate and postgraduate), early career academics, under-employed / precariously employed academics, independent scholars and scholars from under-represented groups within academia.
+It is not anticipated that these will be final papers, rather the purpose of the conference is to provide you with a secure and safe space to explore your ideas, gain guidance, suggestions and scaffolding to continue your work.

-The long term purpose of this conference approach is that some of the presenters will then travel to the UK to present at the annual international conference the following year and some will submit for peer review in the annual Implicit Religion special edition.
+The long term purpose of this conference approach is that some of the presenters will then travel to the UK (when health measures permit)to present at the annual international conference the following year and some will submit for peer review in the annual Implicit Religion special edition.
 Support can also be provided for individuals who wish to work their presentation up into an article ready for peer review in a different journal.

-We invite submissions for proposals for either a paper or a scratch session on these themes, elaborated below (CFP-PDF-A4), for Implicit Religion US, June 2nd-4th, Chicago IL, by March 31, 2020.
+We invite submissions for proposals for either a paper or a scratch session on these themes, elaborated above, by the 31st March 2021 for the online Implicit Religion US, 2nd-4th June.